TinkerEdgeT/mendel-docs/GettingStarted.md

 ## Quick Explanation of the Build System

-Wall-e's build system is relatively straightforward.
+The build system is relatively straightforward.
 It's a selection of split out multi-target makefiles defined in the `build/` directory.
 Each makefile is designed to be as standalone as possible so that each can be built individually using the `mm` command, or collectively using `m`.